akosbalogh005/orders-service/README.md

 ## Migration

 Migrations are managed using Flyway.
 The migration files are located in the `migrations/` directory.
+The migration scripts should be run before order-service.

 ### Migration Files